2020 septic tank regulations – England and Wales

 - Connect to the main sewer.
 However, this is unavailable in a lot of remote areas.

-- Install a drainage field or soakaway system.
+- Install a drainage field.
 This is also known as an infiltration system and allows the septic tank to discharge to the ground instead of the surface water.
-Do note that, in many cases, the installation of a soakaway is not possible due to site constraints such as space and/or the soil not having sufficient soakaway potential such as clay soil.
+Do note that, in many cases, the installation of a drainage field is not possible due to site constraints such as space and/or the soil not having sufficient drainage potential such as clay soil.

 - Upgrade your septic tank with a small sewage treatment plant, eliminating the need for any drainage field.
 The Tricel Novo would suit this situation perfectly.
 It is a reliable, cost-effective solution that will allow you to comply with environmental legislation.